|Student Project Programme (SPP)|

 STUDENT PROJECT PROGRAMME (SPP)

-Many projects, sponsored in this program, deal with technology applications which are relevant to the State.
-This process has been ably assisted by more than hundred faculty members of the Indian Institute of Science, NAL and experts from various other research institutions and government departments.
-The Student Project Program of KSCST has attracted the attention of educationists and technologists in the entire country.
+The Student Project Programme has, by now, stimulated a large number of students and faculty to think about the problems of their immediate surroundings and to use their knowledge and training to improve their environment.
+This process has been ably assisted by more than one hundred faculty members of the Indian Institute of Science and experts from various other research institutions and government departments.
+Engineering colleges of the State have shown keen interest in this novel programme.
+The Student Project Programme of KSCST has attracted the attention of educationists and technologists in the entire country.

-The work discipline acquired by students in evolving and executing their projects, improves their analytical method and technical capabilities enabling better performance as professionals.
+The work discipline acquired by students in evolving and executing their projects, improves their analytical and technical capabilities and methodology, enabling better performance at job interviews, besides getting a formal certificate of recognition.
 The sponsorship, by Karnataka State Council for Science & Technology, has become a benchmark of quality for engineering student projects and these projects have been highly valued by both academic and industrial communities.

-In this program, several completed projects have also been identified as promising and having commercial potential.
-Concerned faculty/students of such projects are encouraged to go ahead for further modification wherever required and to take-up field trials or for scaling up.
-Projects have always been diverse, reflecting the varied interests of the students/guides and some of them are found to be very innovative.
+In this programme, several completed projects are identified as promising and having commercial potential.
+Concerned faculty/students of such projects are encouraged to go ahead for further modification wherever required and to takeup field trials or scale up.
+Projects have been diverse, reflecting the varied interests of the students/guides and some of them have been very innovative.
+The recent enhancement of financial support by the state government has enabled us to support several such innovative projects and some of these projects have received wide publicity in local as well as national media.

-KSCST had conducted nodal centre evaluation of the supported projects and
+KSCST has organized nodal centre evaluation of the supported

 Experts during evaluation had reviewed the methodology and the interim output of the projects.
-The students had demonstrated their progress of the projects at the nodal centers.
-A total of 342 projects were selected for Seminar and Exhibition (144 Seminar and 198 Exhibition) from 118 Engineering colleges in the state.
-The SPP Co-Ordinator and Principal of respective engineering colleges have been informed about the selection of the projects for Exhibition/Seminar from their institutions.
+The students had demonstrated their progress at the nodal centres.
+A total of 218 projects were selected for Seminar and Exhibition from 94 Engineering colleges in the state.
+The SPP Co-ordinator and Principal of respective engineering colleges have been informed about the selection of the projects for Exhibition/Seminar from their institutions.

 The details of projects selected for Seminar and Exhibition branch wise is as follows: